 •It has been estimated that the maximum amount of elemental iron that can be absorbed with an oral iron preparation is 25 mg/day , whereas, depending upon the preparation used, up to 1000 mg of elemental iron can be administered following a single infusion of intravenous iron.
 (See 'Available preparations' below.)

 •Intravenous iron is effective for those unresponsive to or intolerant of oral iron.
 Published evidence supports the consideration of intravenous iron as an early option for those with inflammatory bowel disease (IBD) .
-As a result, intravenous iron is considered frontline therapy in Europe for iron deficiency anemia associated with IBD with or without oral iron intolerance or ineffectiveness .
+Intravenous iron is considered frontline therapy in Europe for iron deficiency anemia associated with IBD with or without oral iron intolerance or ineffectiveness .
 For patients with chemotherapy induced anemia, NCCN Guidelines state that intravenous iron is the preferred route when iron supplementation is indicated, and K/DOQI guidelines indicate its use for iron replacement in dialysis patients.
 These issues are discussed in greater detail elsewhere in UpToDate.

 •Intravenous iron is required when the amount of iron lost through daily blood loss exceeds the capacity of the gastrointestinal tract to absorb oral iron preparations.
 (See 'Indications' below.)

-•For those who have undergone gastric bypass surgery and/or subtotal gastric resection, the limited ability of the remaining stomach to provide acid to protect ferric iron from being converted to an insoluble form, and for facilitating intestinal absorption of ferric as well as ferrous iron, makes intravenous iron an especially good choice.
+•For those who have undergone gastric bypass surgery and/or subtotal gastric resection, the limited ability of the remaining stomach to provide acid to protect ferric iron from being converted to the insoluble ferric hydroxide, and for facilitating intestinal absorption of ferric as well as ferrous iron, makes intravenous iron an especially good choice.
 Some patients, especially those having undergone minimally invasive procedures, such as gastric banding, may tolerate oral iron.
 This is less likely in Roux-en-Y or biliopancreatic diversion procedures.
 However, it is important to remember that all gastric bypass patients have a host of other nutritional perturbations post-operatively, and intravenous iron may simplify care.

 ●Blood transfusion – Blood transfusion should be reserved for the patient who is hemodynamically unstable because of active bleeding and/or shows evidence for end-organ ischemia.
 (See 'Blood transfusion' below.)